PharmaCare-System/Documentations/Database_Design/Relations.md

 => <mark style="background: #FFB8EBA6;">Relation</mark>
 1. chat and messages ( 1 to N ): Done
-2. messages and customer (1 to N ): Done
+2. messages and Customer Or Pharmacist (polymorphic Relation ship) 1-N
-3. Message and pharmacist ( 1 to N ): Done

 `SenderId`=> depend on senderType Column
 	1. if customer -> so it will be Customer Id